steeletyphoon/fundamentals-1/hello/03/README.md

 The `c.reset` is a good habit to get into.
 It keeps colors from bleeding into text that follows.

+If you forget the colors you can type `colors` from the Linux command-line to see them again.

 [[&larr; Back](../02) | [Continue &rarr;](../04)]